-Julian Hou is an artist working in textiles, sound, performance, text, and drawing.
+Julian Yi-Zhong Hou is a multi-disciplinary artist working in textiles, sound, performance, installation, stained glass, text, and drawing.
 He adopts empathic and fluid methodologies in addition to hypnagogic practice to produce works that speak about cultural motives, animism and figuration in objects and interiors.
-He recently held solo exhibitions Dreamweed, Unit 17, Vancouver (2018); Cloudcuckooville, Soon.tw, Montreal (2018); Milman Parry’s Waiting Room Rhapsody, Artspeak, Vancouver (2017); Stupid sun, 8eleven, Toronto (2017); Help me remember, L’escalier, Montreal (2015); Window Bended Harmony, CSA space, Vancouver (2014).
-He has participated in group exhibitions and performances at the Vancouver Art Gallery (2016-2017); Things that can happen, Hong Kong (2017); Damien and the Love Guru, Brussels (2017); Spareroom, Vancouver (2017); 221A @ Occidental Temporary, Paris (2016); Audain gallery, Vancouver (2015); the Apartment Gallery (2015).
+He recently held solo exhibitions Grass Drama, Contemporary Art Gallery, Vancouver (2020); Staying in the feeling, Malaspina Printmakers Society, Vancouver (2020); Dreamweed, Unit 17, Vancouver (2018); Cloudcuckooville, Soon.tw, Montreal (2018); Milman Parry’s Waiting Room Rhapsody, Artspeak, Vancouver (2017); Stupid sun, 8eleven, Toronto (2017).
+He has participated in group exhibitions and performances at the SFU Audain Gallery, Vancouver (2020); the Plumb, Toronto (2021); Vancouver Art Gallery (2016-2017); Things that can happen, Hong Kong (2017); Damien and the Love Guru, Brussels (2017); 221A @ Occidental Temporary, Paris (2016).
 He has participated in residencies at 221A (2017), Western Front (2018), and Triangle, Marseille (2019).
 Hou holds a BA in Art and Culture Studies from Simon Fraser University, Vancouver, and a Masters in Architecture from the University of British Columbia, Vancouver.

-In researching anoetic resonances, Hou has invited four artists, Sharona Franklin, Tiziana La Melia, Ron Tran and Christian Vistan, to draft imagry that progresses beyond the European pastoral context of the land.
-The portfolio, titled Humus, along with excerpts of Hou’s writing, will premier at the Blockchain@UBC Anual Conference, June 10, 2019 and then can be visited at Pollyanna 圖書館 Library until July 27, 2019.
+In researching anoetic resonances, Hou invited four artists, Sharona Franklin, Tiziana La Melia, Ron Tran and Christian Vistan to draft imagery that progresses beyond the European pastoral context of the land.
+The portfolio, titled Humus, along with excerpts of Hou’s writing, was presented at the Blockchain@UBC Annual Conference, June 10, 2019.